Medically reviewed on August 12, 2018

 Use: Labeled Indications

-Renal transplant rejection: Prophylaxis of acute organ rejection in renal transplantation in combination with cyclosporine (modified) and corticosteroids
+Renal transplant (prophylaxis of acute rejection): Prophylaxis of acute organ rejection in renal transplantation in combination with cyclosporine (modified) and corticosteroids

 Known hypersensitivity to basiliximab or any component of the formulation